CloudLabsAI-Azure/OpenHack/Scenario/Hackathon/Challenge-5.md

 - [Quickstart: Azure Cosmos DB for NoSQL library for Node.js](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/quickstart-nodejs?tabs=javascript&pivots=devcontainer-codespace)
 - [Step 3: Proof of concept connecting to SQL using Node.js](https://learn.microsoft.com/en-us/sql/connect/node-js/step-3-proof-of-concept-connecting-to-sql-using-node-js?view=sql-server-ver16)

+## Conclusion

+Through this challenge, you will gain advanced skills in implementing the RAG pattern for enhanced data retrieval and search.
+By developing an inventory application with Node.js and leveraging data extraction techniques, you will improve inventory management systems and optimize data retrieval processes in real-time applications.